photonmaster/scymnus/README.md

 }
 ```
 ### aspects
-Scymnous supports before and after aspects.
-An aspect is a piece of code that is executed by Scymnous before or after the main handler.
+Scymnus supports before and after aspects.
+An aspect is a piece of code that is executed by Scymnus before or after the main handler.

 #### example
 ```cpp